engageub/InternetIncome/README.md

 cd InternetIncome-main
 ```
 * Please edit the "properties.conf" file using the following instructions and save the changes.
-* If you are using proxies, please set the "USE_PROXIES" value to "true".
+* If you are using proxies, please set "USE_PROXIES" value to "true".
 * When setting your email, password, or token, always use double quotes ("") due to special characters.
 * If you do not wish to use a particular application, leave the default value as it is, and the script will not run for that application.
 ### Update configuration and save